amegias/pr-notifications/CONTRIBUTING.md

 DEFAULT_TTL = "259200" # for example, 3 days.
 LABELS_TTL = '{ "bug": "86400" }'
 PULL_REQUEST_NUMBER = "" # if you want to execute it checking only that pull request or all of them.
+LABEL_TO_SKIP_PR = "skip-notifications" # If a pull request has this label, the reviewers will not be notified.
 ```

 Then: